nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Worker.send(message)

+This function is equal to the send methods provided by `child_process.fork()`.
-In the master this function will send a message to a specific worker.
+In the master you should use this function to send a message to a specific worker.
-In a worker the function will send a message to the master.
+However in a worker you can also use `process.send(message)`, since this is the same function.

     cluster.worker.send({ cmd: 'notifyRequest' });